Put the “Choice” in “Housing Choice Vouchers”

 Posted by Rooflines on July 25, 2014

-In June, Alexander Polikoff, lead counsel in the ongoing Gautreaux housing desegregation litigation, spoke to HUD staff on the FHEO Speaker Series.
+In June, Alexander Polikoff, lead counsel in the decades-long Gautreaux Chicago Public Housing desegregation litigation, spoke to HUD staff on the FHEO Speaker Series.
 Here is an excerpt of his speech that focuses on the specific stumbling blocks getting in the way of vouchers fulfulling their promise of mobility:

 The first of the two programmatic reasons we haven't used vouchers to get children out of harm's way has been the inertia of adhering to the familiar way of doing voucher business.
 Every voucher administrator should be required to read, Segregating Shelter: How Housing Policies Shape the Residential Locations of Low Income Minority Families, by Stefanie Deluca, Peter Rosenblatt and Philip Garboden.
 Segregating Shelter makes clear how cruelly ironic for those families is the middle word in the designation "housing choice vouchers."
 It explains, plain and simple, why it is that under typical voucher rules so few minority families acquire housing in middle class neighborhoods and so many wind up in high poverty, segregated ones.